 You can pick up some clamp lights with aluminum reflectors and fluorescent light bulbs.

-Keep in mind, continuous light is not as bright as light from strobes or speedlights.
+Keep in mind, continuous light is not as bright as strobes or speedlights.

-Larger areas require more wattage to light.
+Larger areas require more wattage.
 Tabletop photography for a small product, such as handmade soap, requires less wattage.
 Photographing a model wearing a dress would require more.

 What does a photography reflector do?

-A reflector is a tool that reflects light from your light source and bounces it back onto your product.
-It helps you manipulate the light coming from your source.
+A reflector is a tool that reflects light from your source and bounces it back onto your item.
+It helps you modify the light coming from your source.